ernierasta/pnp-howto/articles/inkscape/gutter-fold-without-template.md

 ## Overview

 In this tutorial we will create component layout from scratch, without using template.
 There will be no automation, we will just use bare Inkscape.
+While we are creating tokens here, creating cards is the same process.

 I hope to make video later (will be linked here), which will show more.